 To program a chase, you have to set up the look for each cue in the chase, then save it.

-Press Record then select Chase.
-(Some consoles also have a Record Chase button).
+- Press Chase.
+(Some consoles also have a Record Chase button). then select

-Press the Swop button of the playback where you want to store the chase (you can also store chases on touch buttons in the Playbacks window).
+- Press the Select button of the playback where you want to store the chase (you can also store chases on touch buttons in the Playbacks window).

-Press the Swop button of the playback to store the programmer contents as a step of the chase.
+- Press the Select button of the playback to store the programmer contents as a step of the chase.
 You can also press Append Step on the menu.

 Quick Build - see next section